 At this point, we should save and close the file so that we can test it.

 Get a jpg file into the current directory.
-If you don’t have a file on hand, you can get one from the DigitalOcean website by typing:
+If you don’t have a file on hand, you can download one from the DigitalOcean website by using

 You can test whether your make file is working thus far by asking it to create a